 Staging and Treatment

 Therapy depends on the stage of the tumor as well as if the patient has a family history of Wilms’ tumor.
 The most common treatment for Wilms’ tumor is unilateral nephrectomy which is the surgical removal of the affected kidney, and regional lymph node sampling.
 Chemotherapy drugs such as vincristine, dactinomycin, doxorubicin, cyclophosphamide, etoposide and carboplatin are used; however, vincristine and dactinomycin are used for lower stage (I and II) disease.
 Depending on the severity of the disease, a combination of these drugs may be used for aggressive treatment.
-Radiation after surgery may also be considered depending on tumor histology and extent of spread.
+Radiation after surgery may also be required depending on tumor histology and extent of spread.

 With increasing new therapies such as chemotherapy the survival rate for Wilms’ tumor in the United States over 5 years is excellent at 92%.